cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 Augmented SDF models can still be abstract in nature, but enriched with ecosystem-specific information that can be used as a basis for further augmentation;
 or they can refer to single device _instances_ (either in the physical or virtual sense), making it possible to easily convert the enhanced model into an ecosystem-specific format, for example, a WoT Thing Description or an IPSO model.

-Figure {{code-augmentation-algorithm}} shows the formal algorithm for applying a mapping file to an SDF model as pseudo-code.
+{{code-augmentation-algorithm}} shows the formal algorithm for applying a mapping file to an SDF model as pseudo-code.
 Note that there are several validation steps involved, with extension points for ecosystem-specific validation (DISCUSS).